| This

 both inside and outside Japanese teachings.
 Since all true Reiki

-energies have the same common baseline or carrier frequencies, I like to
+energies have the same common baseline or carrier frequencies, I like

 equate the family of Reiki to something like chocolate.
 It's as though